MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 # Connect-ExchangeOnline

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
-For more information, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).
+For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

-Use the Connect-ExchangeOnline cmdlet in the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
+Use the Connect-ExchangeOnline cmdlet in the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell using modern authentication.
+The cmdlet works for MFA or non-MFA enabled accounts.

 To connect to other PowerShell environments (for example, Security & Compliance Center PowerShell or standalone Exchange Online Protection PowerShell), use the [Connect-IPPSSession](https://docs.microsoft.com/powershell/module/exchange/connect-ippssession) cmdlet.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).